 All you need to do is cook your oats with non-dairy milk such as almond, soy, or oat.
 To sweeten, add maple syrup, agave nectar or my favourite – date paste or stevia.
 Top it up with fruits, nuts, and seeds that are available at hand.

-The savoury cauliflower scramble is filling, low in calorie option for vegans. weight loss breakfast ideas for vegans.
-It is easy to make as well.
+The savoury cauliflower scramble is filling and low calorie breakfast option for vegans.
+It is easy to make and very quick as well.

 Pulse cleaned cauliflower florets in a food along with your favourite veggies like onion, bell peppers, and mushroom.
 Serve with toast or eat it the way it is.